supabase-community/postgres_lsp/docs/cli_reference.md

 - **`    --verbose`** &mdash;
   Print additional diagnostics, and some diagnostics show more information.
 Also, print out what files were processed and which ones were modified.
 - **`    --config-path`**=_`PATH`_ &mdash;
-  Set the file path to the configuration file, or the directory path to find `pglt.toml`.
+  Set the file path to the configuration file, or the directory path to find `pglt.json`.
 If used, it disables the default configuration file resolution.
 - **`    --max-diagnostics`**=_`<none|<NUMBER>>`_ &mdash;
   Cap the amount of diagnostics displayed.
 When `none` is provided, the limit is lifted.